Project Restart: What is the state of play in Europe's top leagues?

 Spain's Prime Minister Pedro Sanchez has said La Liga can resume from June 8, with La Liga president Javier Tebas already stating his aim to play games every day of the week to get the league finished as quickly as possible.

-Clubs in the top two divisions of Spanish football are back training in groups of up to 10 people.
+Clubs in the top two divisions of Spanish football are back training in groups of up to 10 people and can train with full squads from June 1.

-The resumption of group training marks the next phase of La Liga's 'Return to Training' protocols and was agreed upon by the Spanish High Sports Council (CSD).

-Group sessions may be carried out by all clubs, regardless of the varying lockdown rules in place within each team's region.

 France - Ligue 1